 For annual periods beginning on January 1, 2013, IFRS 10, Consolidated Financial Statements will replace portions of IAS 27 Consolidated and Separate Financial Statements and interpretation SIC-12 Consolidation - Special Purpose Entities.
 The new standard requires consolidated financial statements to include all controlled entities under a single control model.
 The Company will be considered to control an investee when it is exposed, or has rights to variable returns from its involvement with the investee and has the current ability to affect those returns through its power over the investee.
 As required by this standard, control is reassessed as facts and circumstances change.
-All facts and circumstances must be considered to make a judgement about whether the Company controls another entity; there are no 'bright lines'.
-Additional guidance is given on how to evaluate whether certain relationships give the Company the current ability to affect its returns, including how to consider options and convertible instruments, holding less than a majority of voting rights, how to consider protective rights, and principal-agency relationships (including removal rights), all which may differ from current practice.
+All facts and circumstances must be considered to make a judgment about whether the Company controls another entity; there are no 'bright lines'.
+Additional guidance is given on how to evaluate whether certain relationships give the Company the current ability to affect its returns, including how to consider options and convertible instruments, holding less than a majority of voting rights, how to consider protective rights, and principal-agency relationships (including removal rights), all of which may differ from current practice.

 IFRS 10 is required to be applied for accounting periods beginning on or after January 1, 2013, with earlier adoption permitted.
-The company has not yet assessed the impact of the standard or determined whether it will adopt the standard early.
+The Company has not yet assessed the impact of the standard which would be effective as of fiscal year commencing July 1, 2013 or determined whether it will adopt the standard early.